kevin143carr/tarpon-installer/README.md

 - `iconpng` and `iconico` are optional window/app icons.
 Paths are resolved relative to the current working directory unless absolute.
 - `watchdog` enables the watchdog app to kill stalled processes.
 - `adminrights` forces the application to run as a privileged user.
+- `displayfinalerrors` shows a final scrollable GUI popup with up to the first 3 logged errors from the run.
+If omitted, it defaults to `False`.

 When `usegui = False`, you can still pass `--userinput KEY=VALUE`, `--option OPTION`, and `--strict-tokens` on the command line to control the non-GUI run.
 Add `--liveviewlog` if you want the non-GUI run to stream log output to the terminal while still writing the normal `.log` file.